 Three Mindfulness Exercises to Improve Your Dating Life

 The search for a loving partner is one of our great life-tasks.
 Yet most dating advice is gratingly superficial, focusing endlessly upon the power of seduction and tight glutes.
-Here are three exercises which approach dating as an adventure of self-discovery.
+Here are three exercises that approach dating as an adventure of self-discovery.
 They are eye-opening and fun, and they will help you grow in self-respect while opening up new possibilities in your dating life.
 I also describe them in detail and teach them in this episode of The Deeper Dating Podcast.

 Exercise 1: Notice Your Patterns

-PART A: Change nothing in what you do.
-Simply notice your behavior and your feelings.
-Whom do you talk to?
-Whom do you avoid?
-Do you approach people you are interested in, or wait for them to approach you?
+Who do you talk to?
+Who do you avoid?
+Do you approach people you are interested in or wait for them to approach you?
 Do you approach people you are very attracted to?
 Do you approach people you are only moderately attracted to?
 Do you avoid the whole “dating thing” completely?
 Or do you focus on finding your "someone" to the exclusion of spending time with friends?
 Do you drink a lot?
 How are you different when you're with someone you’re attracted to?

 I went straight to the food and drink table.
 I felt embarrassed to be alone, and I felt like I was standing out like a sore thumb.
 I know it wasn't really true, but I felt that way.